 Other things we want you to know:

 - Please bring anything you would normally need to care for your child (stocked diaper bag with diapers, wipes and a change of clothes, etc.).
-It is helpful if diaper bags, clothing and other personal items are labeled with the child’s full name.
+It is helpful if diaper bags, clothing and other personal items are labeled with the child’s name.

 - Please do not allow your toddler or 2 year old to bring personal toys or other possessions unless it is a “security” item (pacifier, blanket, etc.).
 Infant toys are ok if they comfort your child.